purvaphadol/OOP-Lab/README.md

 # **OOP Lab**

-This repository contains a series of Object-Oriented Programming (OOP) assignments implemented in C++ as per the lab syllabus prescribed by the Pune University (SPPU).
+This repository contains a series of Object-Oriented Programming (OOP) assignments implemented in C++ as per the lab syllabus (2019 PAT) prescribed by the Pune University (SPPU).
 ## Assignments Overview

 ### **1. Complex Number Class**